 The last part of our journey…

 Leaving from Garmisch-Partenkirchen and driving further west to reach our final destination of Lake Constance.
 There are two small towns worth stopping along the way.

 Leaving Füssen you are immediately struck by the change in landscape.
 The Alps appear smaller, the land becomes flatter and the abundance of water is more prevalent.
-We are nearing Lindau which is a picturesque island of close to 70 hectors on Lake Constance, and the end of our journey feel like you have two holidays in one.
-Hopefully this has inspired your next trip destination to Germany!
+We are nearing Lindau which is a picturesque island on Lake Constance, and the end of the Alpine Road.

 As a holidaymaker…